eric-downes/20sq-blog/README.md

 ## Workflow

-Standard github workflow: create a branch, add your post, make a PR and wait for approval.
+Standard github workflow:
+- Clone this repo
+- Create a branch
+- Write your post
+- Make a PR
+- Wait for approval

 The blog will be automatically rebuilt once your PR is merged.

 ### Previewing